Adaptive user interfaces in systems targeting chronic disease: a systematic literature review

-This means that the user can manually change the variables for different settings or the system itself can carry out the adaptation process according to pre-defined rules.
-This indicates different levels of \emph{user involvement} in the adaptation process, which may depend on the \emph{willingness of the user} to drive the process or the \emph{knowledge} required for such adaptation.
-We suggest that there is an important need for research to \emph{gain a deep understanding of distributing the initiative between the end-user and the system}.
+This implies that either the user can manually adjust variables to different settings or the system can autonomously carry out the adaptation process based on predefined rules.
+It highlights the existence of varying levels of \emph{user involvement} in the adaptation process, which can be influenced by factors such as the \emph{user's willingness} to drive the adaptation process and their level of \emph{knowledge} required for making adaptations \citep{eiband2021support}.
+Consequently, there is an important need for research to \emph{gain a deep understanding of distributing the initiative between the end-user and the system}.
+Understanding these dynamics is crucial for designing AUI that cater to users' preferences and capabilities, while also considering their comfort level in taking charge of the adaptation process.
+By recognising and accommodating different levels of user involvement, developers can create AUI that strikes a balance between user empowerment and system support, resulting in a more personalised and satisfactory user experience \citep{eiband2021support}.
 This motivates the following questions: \emph{What level of automation do users prefer for different types of applications or adaptive elements?
-How can we control the user's involvement in the whole adaptation process (e.g, who triggers the adaptation or evaluates the adaptation results)?} \end{itemize}
+How can we control the user's involvement in the whole adaptation process (e.g., who triggers the adaptation or evaluates the adaptation results)?} \end{itemize}